anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 It is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}
 "agent-proximity" is a statement, that the proximity registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.
-Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's LDevID(Reg) certificate and has no proof-of-possession of the corresponding private key for the certificate.
+Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's registrar EE  certificate and has no proof-of-possession of the corresponding private key for the certificate.
-The pledge therefore accepts the LDevID(Reg) provisionally until it receives the voucher as described in  {{exchanges_uc2_3}}.
+The pledge therefore accepts the registrar EE certificate provisionally until it receives the voucher as described in  {{exchanges_uc2_3}}.
 See also {{RFC8995}} "PROVISIONAL accept of server cert".

 Trust handover to the domain is established via the "pinned-domain-certificate" in the voucher.

 In contrast to the above, "proximity" provides a statement, that the pledge was in direct contact with the registrar and was able to verify proof-of-possession of the private key in the context of the TLS handshake.
-The provisionally accepted LDevID(Reg) certificate can be verified after the voucher has been processed by the pledge.
+The provisionally accepted registrar EE certificate can be verified after the voucher has been processed by the pledge.
 As the returned voucher includes an additional signature by the registrar, the pledge can also verify that the registrar possesses the corresponding private key.

 ## Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}